israelins85/xf86-input-mtrack/README.md

 **AxisYInvert** -
 Whether or not to invert the Y axis.
 Boolean value.
 Defaults to false.

+**InvertVScroll** -
+Whether or not to invert the vertical scroll.
+Boolean value.
+Useful for simulate natural scroller.
+Defaults to false.

+**InvertHScroll** -
+Whether or not to invert the horizontal scroll.
+Boolean value.
+Useful for simulate natural scroller.
+Defaults to false.

 [1]: http://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt                 "Kernel Multitouch Protocol"
 [2]: http://www.gnu.org/licenses/gpl-2.0.html                                               "GNU General Public License, version 2"